A Proven, Repeatable Change Management Model for Change Managers and Project Teams

 The phases outlined in the sections below (Assess Phase, Develop Phase, Deploy Phase, Normalize Phase, and Exit Phase) categorize the change management project actions that need to happen to conduct a successful change project from start to finish.

-Each phase includes people-based deliverables which require a set of tasks to achieve.
+Each phase includes people-based deliverables for the management of change.
 Our change approach allows the freedom to accomplish those deliverables in the way that you or the change team feels is most optimized.

 “Use it for any type of organizational change: People, Processes, Technology, Policy, M&A, Divestiture, Culture, Strategy, Org Transformation, Restructuring, Data, and more”